flightjs/generator-flight/README.md

 This is a [Flight](http://flightjs.github.io/) generator for [Yeoman](http://yeoman.io/).
-It provides several sub-generators to easily scaffold component, mixin, page, and spec files for applications or standalone packages.
+It provides several sub-generators to easily scaffold component, mixin, page, and spec files for applications.

 ## Recommended setup